-- Recognises that people with disability are valued members of the community who make a variety of contributions to local social, economic and cultural life; - Believes that a community that recognises its diversity and supports the participation and inclusion of all of its members makes for a richer community life; - Believes that people with disability, their families and carers should be - supported to remain in the community; - Is committed to consulting with people with disability, their families and carers and disability organisations in addressing barriers to access and inclusion; - Will ensure its agents and contractors work towards the desired outcomes in the DAIP; - Is committed to supporting local community groups and businesses to provide access and inclusion of people with disability; and - Is committed to achieving the seven desired outcomes of its DAIP.
+- Recognises that people with disability are valued members of the community; - Believes that a community that recognises its diversity and supports the participation and inclusion of all of its members makes for a richer community life; - Believes that people with disability, their families and carers should be supported to remain in the community; - Is committed to consulting with people with disability, their families and carers and disability organisations in addressing barriers to access and inclusion; - Will ensure its agents and contractors work towards the desired outcomes in the DAIP; - Is committed to supporting local community groups and businesses to provide access and inclusion of people with disability; and

 BROAD THEMES DESIRED OUTCOMES ACCESS People with disability have the same opportunities as other people to access the services of, and any events organised by, the Shire of Chittering.
 People with disability have the same opportunities as other people to access the buildings and other facilities of the Shire of Chittering.
 COMMUNICATIONS People with disability receive information from the Shire of Chittering in a format that will enable them to access the information as readily as other people are able to access it.
-OLIALITY SERVICES People with disability receive the same level and quality of service from the staff of the Shire of Chittering.
+People with disability receive the same level and quality of service from the staff of the Shire of Chittering.
 QUALITY SERVICES People with disability have the same opportunities as other people to make complaints to the Shire of Chittering.
 ENGAGEMENT People with disability have the same opportunities as other people to participate in any public consultation by the Shire of Chittering.
-EMPLOYMENT People with disability are able to obtain and maintain employment within the Shire of Chittering.
+EMPLOYMENT People with disability are able to obtain and maintain employment with the Shire of Chittering.